 JAGCM votes proxies for discretionary clients unless directed otherwise in writing.
-Taft-Hartley accounts are voted in accordance with AFL-CIO guidelines, while other accounts are voted in accordance with environment, social, and governance or catholic guidelines as set forth in our Proxy Voting Policy utilizing an unaffiliated proxy voting service.
+Taft-Hartley accounts are voted in accordance with AFL-CIO guidelines, while other accounts are voted in accordance with an unaffiliated proxy advisor's standard voting guidelines or Catholic guidelines as set forth in our Proxy Voting Policy utilizing an unaffiliated proxy voting service.
 These guidelines establish proxy voting policies for routine and non-routine matters.
-For routine matters, the proxy voting service automatically votes in accordance with the established guidelines.
-For non-routine matters, such as shareholder proposals, proxies are automatically voted in accordance with the guidance from the unaffiliated proxy voting service.
+For routine and non-routine matters, the proxy voting service automatically votes in accordance with the established guidelines.
 JAGCM has the capability to override these guidelines at its discretion and is required to maintain documentation supporting such decisions.
 Use of automated voting limits the scope in which JAGCM will individually review and vote proxies.
 JAGCM will periodically conduct a review of the proxy voting service for consistency of voting with guidelines and potential conflicts of interest.